awbirdsall/popmodel/README.md

 - Create `matplotlib` figures of populations or laser frequency over time; create figure of infrared absorption feature (`main.KineticsRun.[...]figure()` functions).
 - convenience unit conversion functions related to atmospheric science (`atmcalcs`)
 - constants and functions related to OH spectroscopy (`ohcalcs`)
+- Simulate absorption cross-section spectrum (`popmodel.simspec` module -- needs to be imported separately from `popmodel` package).

 The core of `popmodel` is the `KineticsRun` object.
 Each `KineticsRun` instance requires dictionaries of parameters describing rates of spectroscopic transitions, lasers, detection cell, transition lines, and ODE integration.
 The expected dictionary format is designed for extraction from a YAML file and compatible with command line use.